KDE/qtatspi/doc/README.markdown

 - Listening to the `QSpiAccessible` interface and creating `QSpiAccessible` objects when new widgets are added.
-- Listening to the `objectDestroyed` signal of these widgets and deleting its `QSpiAccessible` object on widged destruction.
+- Listening to the `objectDestroyed` signal of these widgets and deleting its `QSpiAccessible` object on widget destruction.
 (Essentially tying the life-time of an adaptor object to the widget it represents.
 - Maintaining a look-up mechanism to get hold of a `QSpiAccessible` from the widget it represents.